simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 $ hledger bse
 ```

-(Note, this is different from checking a
+Note, checking the account equation is different from checking a
 [trial balance](https://en.wikipedia.org/wiki/Trial_balance).
-A trial balance just checks that the total inflows and outflows over all accounts are equal.
+A trial balance just checks that the total inflows and outflows over all accounts are equal,
 which can be seen by a zero grand total for `hledger balance`.
-This is normally ensured by hledger's requiring the same of each individual transaction,
+Normally this is ensured by hledger's requirement that each individual transaction is balanced,
-but it too can be disturbed by some of the problems noted below.)
+but some of the same problems noted below apply to this also.

 ## Common problems
 In practice, you will find quite a number of things in real-life